dustinpfister/phaser3_start/README.md

 * ( done ) Start a states folder
 * ( done ) Have a Load state
 * ( done ) Have a World state
+* ( done ) see about having objects that take up two slots and have the player be able to go under one of them

 * (      ) addtional tiles for work tables, counters, computers and other fixed objects
-* (      ) see about having objects that take up two slots and have the player be able to go under one of them

 * (      ) Have additional people in the game
 * (      ) get together a solution for path detection